Clinamenic/GFEL/content/library/Field Reports/PizzaDAO.md

 ## Community Practice

 PizzaDAO’s culture is highly participatory and intentionally fun!
 Rigid structures are avoided in favor of permeable boundaries and living documentation.

-**Founding Goal:** Bring small businesses—especially pizzerias—onchain in ways that allow for community ownership, transparent funding, and mutual support.

 - **Onboarding with personality**: New members are asked their favorite topping + mafia movie to generate their “pizza mafia name” (e.g., *Al Pachicken* or *Pepperoni Corleone*).
 - **Open and async coordination**: Workstreams and meeting agendas are tracked in public spreadsheets and managed through [crew.pizzadao.xyz](https://crew.pizzadao.xyz), an impressive Google sheets workspace.